Brazil: Former governor of São Paulo (2010-11) Alberto Goldman dies.

 Romania: Prime Minister Viorica Dancila nominates Dan Chirila as interior minister.
 On September 12 President Klaus Johannis refuses to appoint him.

-Belgium: Elio Di Rupo is designated as minister-president of Wallonia (sworn in September 13) and Pierre-Yves Jeholet as minister-president of the Wallonia-Brussels Federation.
+Belgium: Elio Di Rupo is designated as minister-president of Wallonia (sworn in September 13) and Pierre-Yves Jeholet as minister-president of the Wallonia-Brussels Federation (sworn in September 17).